 What Are LinkedIn Engagement Pods?

-But before we get there, you have to understand how the algorithm of a social network, in this case, that of LinkedIn, which is one of the most basic, works.
+But before we get there, we must understand how the algorithm of a social network works, in this case that of LinkedIn, which is one of the most basic.

 Get more views on sponsored posts

 The business model of social networks is very simple: sell your attention in the form of advertising space.
 Because once they have found customers to sponsor posts, they have to find space for those posts

 .
 Their income is, therefore, directly correlated to the amount of time that users spend on their news feed.

 Millions of people post on LinkedIn every day.
 How to determine THE content that will grab your attention and show you one more (sponsored) post, bringing a little more money to LinkedIn?

 No, there are no human beings who read all the posts to determine the most interesting, as you can imagine.
 It is an algorithm

 that will define what content is most likely to keep your attention, in order to display it on a larger scale.